 This is a public service announcement!
-Millions of men around the world are dropping like flies for one very, very stupid reason.
+Millions of men die for a very stupid reason.

 I am impervious to disease, injuries or any other physical ailments.
 I am at the peak of mental performance and overall wellness.
 I haven’t seen a doctor in years, but that’s OK — someone like me has no need for them.
 After all, I am invincible and at the pinnacle of human health!